exosite-garage/CC3200CloudDemo/README.md

 ================================================================================
 Known Issues
 ================================================================================
-* Some boards seem to be throwing an exception when setting an LED, we're investigating this.
+* Some boards seem to be throwing an exception when setting an LED.
+* The temperature readings seem to be very eratic, jupping several degrees within a single second.
+* The application will only run for about 20 minutes, this seems to be an issue related to using i2c.

 ================================================================================
 Release Info